seamonstr/salesforce-intro/README.md

 #### Adding a new Connected App

-OAuth2 includes the concept of a client (remember that's the client system, not the user) pre-registering with the service before it can ask for access tokens.
-This way the service can trust that the client is at least semi-legit because some sort of pre-vetting process has taken place.
+OAuth2 includes the concept of a client (remember that's the client software - our app.
+It's not the user) being pre-registered with the service before it can ask for access tokens.
+This way the service (Salesforce) can trust that the client (our app) is at least semi-legit because some sort of pre-vetting process has taken place.

-To pre-register your client with your Salesforce instance, go to ```Setup (cog icon, top right) -> Home -> Apps -> App Manager```.
-This will list all of the apps registered to your instance.
-You want to add a new one of type "connected", which means that it will be connecting via APIs.
+To pre-register a client app with your Salesforce instance, go to ```Setup (cog icon, top right) -> Home -> Apps -> App Manager```.
+This will list all of the apps already registered to your instance.
+You want to add a new one of type "connected", which means that your app will be connecting via APIs.
 Click "New connected app", top right.

-There's very little to set up here.
+There's very little to set up in the resulting page.
 Create a name (whatever you choose) in the "Connected app name"; when you tab out of that field the system will add a sanitised version of it into the "API Name" field for you.

 Further down, check the "Enable OAUTH Settings" box.
 In the fields that open out, you'll have to supply
 * **A callback URL:** this is for more complicated OAUTH2 flows than we'll use here; you can just put a placeholder URL, but make sure it's "https"!
 This is a requirement.